PDF Annotator

 Eraser

 Drag over any annotation to remove it.
-The eraser detects the nearest annotation under your cursor.
+Hit-tests all annotation types accurately.

 E